Mu2e/CaloCalibration/SourceCalib/README.md

 Finished pre-processing ...

 ```
-the "chooseCrystal" option allows calibration of a single crystal e.g. 1322.
-If you run without that argument the code loops over all crystals, creating a .root ntuple for each.
+The arguments are the crystal ranges you want to fit to.

 ## Fitting

 Once you have the per crystal ntuples you can fit the RooFit code these.
 The SourceFitter class utilizes RooFit to fit an individual crystal.
+The user can chose between an nll or chi2 fit by setting the  third input arg to either "nll" or "chi2".

 The code is currently setup to loop over the chosen crystals, fitting to each one and storing the resulting fit parameters.
 An intermediate .root file is created.
 In theory, this would be our archive table.